khoiphan-9194/React-BucketList/README.md

 ```

-Users can also feel free to access the live application directly by visiting the render link ([Khoi Phan Portfolio](https://kp-portfolio-2025.onrender.com/)).
+Users can also feel free to access the live application directly by visiting the render link ([React-BucketList](https://kp-portfolio-2025.onrender.com/)).

 ## Submission:
  [KhoiPhan-Github repository](https://github.com/khoiphan-9194/React-BucketList)